The California Athletics Physical Education (CAPE) workshop promotes interest in professional advancement for

 Laundry rooms are located on the first floor of each dorm.

+The planning for each year's workshop is done by the Director Elect, Assistant Director Elect, and a committee composed of volunteer workshop members.
 All workshoppers are eligible and encouraged to be a member of the Planning Committee.

 CAPE: Proposal Letter

 This is an early morning activity class that takes place at Pismo Beach.
+Boogie Boarding technique will be taught to any participants who need instruction and then participants will get a morning jumpstart to riding the waves.

 Power Yoga / Mindfulness / SEL